House District 71

 Marshalltown, IA 50158

-Mark Smith is serving his 6th term in the Iowa House.
-He is an Assistant Minority Leader.
-He also serves on the Administration and Rules, Environmental Protection, Ethics, Human Resources, Judiciary and Legislative Council committees.
+Mark Smith is serving his 7th term in the Iowa House.
+Before being elected House Democratic Leader, he served as an Assistant Democratic Leader and on the Administration and Rules, Environmental Protection, Ethics, Human Resources, Judiciary and Legislative Council committees.

 Mark Smith was born in Osceola, Iowa on January 5, 1952, the son of R. Eugene and Betty Danner Smith.
 His family lived on a farm near Osceola until moving to Winterset, where Mark graduated from high school in 1970 and received a college scholarship.